 Participate Learning is a force for good that connects teachers and students through global education programs to foster human understanding and create peace around the world.
-Our dual language program, global leaders program, and ambassadors work together to help achieve our purpose of uniting our world through global learning.
+Our dual language program, global leaders program, and ambassador teachers work together to help achieve our purpose of uniting our world through global learning.

 The hard work and dedication of our ambassador teachers have a collective impact on the world around us.
 They ignite positive change by challenging their students to think beyond their immediate environment and consider the perspectives of others.
 By encouraging students to be compassionate and empathetic toward people from diverse backgrounds, we are one step closer to having a more peaceful and interconnected world.

-We believe that our ambassadors are among the very best educators around the globe, and they have made tremendous efforts to continue to provide their students with life-changing educational experiences during these unprecedented times.
-Read on to discover ambassadors who have gone above and beyond in keeping their students engaged while learning from home.
+We believe that our ambassador teachers are among the very best educators around the globe, and they have made tremendous efforts to continue to provide their students with life-changing educational experiences during these unprecedented times.
+Read on to discover ambassador teachers who have gone above and beyond in keeping their students engaged while learning from home.

 The Spanish Immersion team st Southwood Elementary followed the TikTok #DontRushChallenge to show the kids a little bit of our culture.
 We made our own version of it! @ParticipateLrng @ivanber05 @misssolesbee pic.twitter.com/dj7M4xnqsp

 Our ambassador teachers at Southwood Elementary School in Lexington, North Carolina, decided to utilize new technology to connect with their students!
 They created a TikTok video to continue sharing their different cultures and backgrounds with their students by showing traditional outfits from their home countries.
 With more than one thousand views of their video, they were able to reach many students in a way that was entertaining and educational.

 Happy Friday .
 We wanted to share a reading aloud called “ el dia en que descubres quien eres “ by Jacqueline Woodson.